 Opportunity given to stockholders or members to ask questions.
-In the notices of the meetings, the stockholders were advised that they could send their questions, comments and/or remarks prior to or during the meetings to the Corporate Secretary at his provided email address.
+In the notice of the meeting, the stockholders were advised that they could send their questions, comments and/or remarks prior to or during the meeting to the Corporate Secretary at his provided email address.

-During the April 19, 2021 meeting, the following matters were presented to the stockholders and, upon discussion, were unanimously approved by the stockholders:
+The following matters were presented to the stockholders and, upon discussion, were unanimously approved by the stockholders: